 What is respite foster care?

-Whilst a child is in care their foster parents may need to take some valuable time out either to recharge their batteries, deal with family circumstances or have time to heal from illness.
+Whilst a child is in care, their foster parents may need to take some valuable time out either to recharge their batteries, deal with family circumstances, or have time to heal from illness.
 It’s at these times we would reach out to our respite families to have the child or children come and stay for a short period of time in respite foster care.
-Stays could be just overnight or potentially for a week or two, some children receive regular respite.
+Stays could be just overnight or potentially for a week or two; some children receive regular respite.

-Here are a few quotes our respite carers would like to share.
+Here are a few quotes our respite carers would like to share:

-“As respite foster parents, every child we have looked after has had a positive impact on our lives”
+“As respite foster parents, every child we have looked after has had a positive impact on our lives.”

-“We aim to find out about the child ‘s routine, likes/dislikes before their stay from their main foster parent(s) and/or the agency so that we can maintain consistency and, if possible, meet them in an environment which is most comfortable for them; this can be a visit to our home or their home or a meeting in a park/public space.”
+“We aim to find out about the child’s routine, likes/dislikes before their stay from their main foster parent(s) and/or the agency so that we can maintain consistency and, if possible, meet them in an environment which is most comfortable for them; this can be a visit to our home or their home or a meeting in a park/public space.”

 “A meal together at the table or a slice of cake creates a warm welcome for our foster children on arrival.”

-“We have enjoyed many long walks, through woods, parks and countryside with our foster children and sometimes together with our extended family.
+“We have enjoyed many long walks through woods, parks, and countryside with our foster children and sometimes together with our extended family.
+For those older children who like animals, we have walked rescue greyhound dogs.
+We have fond memories of sitting in our garden for hours with a teenager discussing current affairs.”

 Could you become a respite foster carer?